-Kombuchas may not be the worst offenders, but some of the most well-known kombuchas contain ingredients like “blueberry flavor”, stevia leaf extract, fruit juices, and added probiotics that are not a natural byproduct of the fermentation process.
+Kombuchas may not be the worst offenders, but some of the most well-known kombuchas contain ingredients like “blueberry flavor”, stevia leaf extract, and added probiotics that are not a natural byproduct of the fermentation process.
 These types of probiotics are added because the manufacturer “cooks” the live probiotics to kill off any bad bacteria that may be present in the brew.
 Raw kombucha, considered the healthiest way to brew kombucha, is never overheated to kill bacteria.
 In this way, consumers get only live, active cultures that are naturally produced during the fermentation process.

 A Sampling of Brew Dr. Kombucha Ingredients

 We are proud of the organic ingredients in each of our brews.
 In fact, we encourage consumers to pick up one of our brews and compare labels with any other commercial kombucha.
 Here’s what you may find listed on the back of one of our bottles:

 - Organic sencha green tea